December 21 ,2018

 Going on vacation is great, but you do not want to announce it to every person that passes your house by leaving some of the telltale signs of an empty home.
 If you have a subscription to the newspaper, put it on hold while you are away.
 Go to the post office to arrange for a hold on your mail.
 See if you can get someone you trust to stop by once a day to collect any packages or door flyers that may accumulate in front of the house.

 As another sign of an empty home, you have your lights.
 Burglars look for two things in this regard a home where the lights are always off or a home where one light is on all day and all night.
 Both of these are signs that the homeowner is away.
 If you want to give the appearance of people being at home, you should set a few lights on a timer.
-If you have a smart home security system, you could also consider smart lights.
+If you have a smart alarm system, you could also consider smart lights.
 Many of these systems have a vacation mode that will simulate the lighting pattern of an occupied home.

 5. Providing Cover for Burglars